nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * the application of creative energy

-How do you get more creative energy?
-And once you get it, what do you do with it?
+How do we get more creative energy?
+And once we get it, what do we do with it?

 I like to think of these two categories in terms of luck.
 There are two things we need to do: